Nature Book Club

 Our Book Club typically meets on Tuesday nights at 7:00 pm, once every two months or so.
 You are invited!

-Please note that we are meeting by Zoom again for the February 2023 Book Club.
+Please note that we are meeting in person again for the June 2023 Book Club at the Mount Pleasant Library, 350 Bedford Road, Pleasantville, NY 10570.

 past book club selections